Tamoxifen: what you should and shouldn’t avoid

 Black cohosh

 You may have heard of black cohosh as being a herbal alternative to counteract menopausal symptoms such as hot flushes.
-Although some people may find it helpful, there is a lack of evidence supporting the efficacy of black cohosh for reduction of hot flushes 12, and according to the NICE guidelines, the herb is “not recommended for the treatment of menopausal symptoms in women with breast cancer.”
+Although some people may find it helpful, there is a lack of evidence supporting the efficacy of black cohosh for reduction of hot flushes 12.

 Research in the lab has shown that black cohosh can inhibit the two core enzymes that convert tamoxifen to endoxifen, meaning it may reduce the function of tamoxifen.
 As this research studies human interactions in a very basic form, more clinical research is needed to actually show whether the effect in the body is significant.
-It may be best to avoid black cohosh if you are taking tamoxifen, and speak to your doctor about alternatives to counteract your hot flushes and other menopausal symptoms.
-You can also head to our previous instagram post for tips on how to manage them.
+It may be best to avoid black cohosh if you are taking tamoxifen, and speak to your doctor about alternatives to counteract your hot flashes and other menopausal symptoms.
+You can also head to our blogs for tips on how to manage hot flashes and tamoxifen side effects.

 Is there anything that I should eat or drink in moderation while on Tamoxifen?